alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-muslim-attitude-towards-political-parties.md

 group1: true
 locale: en
 lang: en
-excerpt: "What is the attitude of Islam towards these parties, and towards Muslims who take part in them?
+summary: "What is the attitude of Islam towards these parties, and towards Muslims who take part in them?
 Is their Islam sound? "
 ---

 ### Question: